catalogworks/catalog-contracts/docs/catalog/Catalog.md

 function tokenURI(uint256 _tokenId) external view returns (string)
 ```

-override function to get the URI of a token. returns stored metadataURI
+override function to get the URI of a token.

 *override function, returns metadataURI of token stored in tokenData*